eckertalex/eckertalex.dev/src/content/blog/on-grace-frustration-and-getting-to-know-people.md

 ---
 title: On Grace, Frustration, and Getting to Know People
 pubDate: 2025-04-08
-description: So what helps?
+modTime: 2025-04-24
+description: Over the past few months, I’ve noticed that I get frustrated more frequently and more easily at work.
+I don't always show it, but inside, I find myself reacting more emotionally to decisions I don’t agree with.
+And it is exhausting.
+So what helps?
 Getting to know people.
 Actually talking to them.
-It sounds obvious when I write it down, but it’s the single most reliable thing that gets me back into a good headspace.
-Book a coffee chat.
-Pair on something technical.
-Hop on a quick call.
-Every time I do this, I walk away feeling more connected, more grounded.
-It becomes easier to give people grace when I’m reminded they’re not just Slack messages or PR comments—they’re humans, trying their best, just like I am.
 draft: false
 ---

+Over the past few months, I’ve noticed that I get frustrated more frequently and more easily at work.
+I don't always show it, but inside, I find myself reacting more emotionally to decisions I don’t agree with.
+And it is exhausting.

 So what helps?